As a savvy internet user, you might think no one clicks on Facebook and Instagram ads.

-Writing Facebook Ad Copy
+Writing Successful Facebook (Now Meta) Ad Copy

 After seeing your image, users will (hopefully) read your ad text.
 Here you can sell them on your product or service and earn their click.

-(A)ttention: Draw users into the ad with an attention-grabbing headline.
+- (A)ttention: Draw users into the ad with an attention-grabbing headline.

-(I)nterest: Get the user interested in your product by briefly describing the most important benefit of using it.
+- (I)nterest: Get the user interested in your product by briefly describing the most important benefit of using it.

-(D)esire: Create immediate desire for your product with a discount, free trial, or limited time offer.
+- (D)esire: Create immediate desire for your product with a discount, free trial, or limited-time offer.

-(A)ction: End the ad with a call to action.
+- (A)ction: End the ad with a call to action.